Table of Contents

 - Straight Arm Dips

-Let’s take a closer look at each of these lower trap exercises
+Let’s look at these lower trapezius exercises in a bit more detail:

 1. Farmer’s Carry/Walk

-The farmer’s walk is an excellent compound exercise, great for building core stability, targeting a number of muscle groups and will help to improve cardiovascular strength and help to burn body fat.
+The farmer’s walk is an excellent compound exercise, great for building core stability, targeting a number of muscle groups including your lower traps.
+Over time it’ll help to improve cardiovascular strength and burn body fat.

 How to Do The Farmers Walk